-What Is the Difference Between Old World and New World Syrahs?
+What’s the Difference Between Old World Syrah and New World Syrah?

-Old World syrahs from Italy and France are more acidic and feature earthy tones and herbaceous aromas.
-New World syrahs are fruit-forward with hints of spice.
+Due to regional differences in terroir, old world syrahs from Italy and France are more acidic, and feature earthy tones and herbaceous aromas.
+New World syrahs, meanwhile, tend to be fruit-forward with hints of spice.

 What’s the Difference Between Syrah and Petite Sirah?

-Although the names overlap, petite syrah and syrah are two completely distinct grape varieties.
-Petite syrah is a cross between syrah and peloursin, a third grape variety.
+- Petite syrah is a cross between syrah and peloursin grapes.
 Petite syrah grows in Australia, California, and France, and is also popular in the United States.
 Petite syrah is a small grape, but it produces a rich, thick flavor that’s described as inky.

 Which Countries Make the Best Syrah?